aspose-pdf/Aspose.PDF-API-References-Tutorials/english/net/programming-with-tagged-pdf/create-pdf-with-tagged-image/_index.md

 In this tutorial, you learned how to create a PDF document with a tagged image using Aspose.PDF for .NET.
 Tagged images add additional, structured information to your PDF document.

+### FAQ's

+#### Q: What is the purpose of creating a PDF document with a tagged image using Aspose.PDF for .NET?

+A: Creating a PDF document with a tagged image using Aspose.PDF for .NET allows you to add tagged images to the document's content.
+Tagged images provide structured information, such as alt text and titles, enhancing accessibility and organization.

+#### Q: How does the Aspose.PDF library assist in creating a PDF document with a tagged image?

+A: Aspose.PDF for .NET is a robust library that provides functionalities for creating, manipulating, and converting PDF documents programmatically.
+In this tutorial, the library's tagged content structure features are used to add a tagged image to the PDF document.

+#### Q: What are the prerequisites for creating a PDF document with a tagged image using Aspose.PDF for .NET?

+A: Before you begin, ensure that you have Visual Studio installed with the .NET framework and have the Aspose.PDF library for .NET referenced in your project.

+#### Q: How does the provided C# code create a PDF document with a tagged image?

+A: The code demonstrates how to create a PDF document, define a tagged image element, and add it to the document's content.
+The tagged image includes alt text, a title, and a tag using methods provided by Aspose.PDF.

+#### Q: Can I use different image formats for the tagged image?

+A: Yes, you can use different image formats for the tagged image, such as JPEG, PNG, GIF, etc. The code example provided in the tutorial uses a JPEG image, but you can replace it with the path to an image file in your preferred format.

+#### Q: How is the alternative text (alt text) used in tagged images?

+A: Alt text provides a textual description of the image, which is read aloud by screen readers for visually impaired users.
+In the provided code, the alt text is set using the `AlternativeText` property of the `IllustrationElement` representing the tagged image.

+#### Q: How does the `SetTitle` method contribute to the PDF document's tagged image?

+A: The `SetTitle` method sets the title of the PDF document's tagged content, providing additional context for the tagged image.
+This title can help identify the purpose or subject of the tagged content.

+#### Q: Can I customize the tag and title of the tagged image?

+A: Yes, you can customize the tag and title of the tagged image using the `SetTag` and `Title` methods of the `IllustrationElement`.
+The code example demonstrates how to set the tag to "Fig" and the title to "Picture 1."

+#### Q: How can I ensure that the tagged image is accessible and compliant with accessibility standards?

+A: By using the tagged content structure features of Aspose.PDF and providing alt text and other relevant information, you contribute to the accessibility of the tagged image.
+Ensuring compliance with accessibility standards involves following best practices for alt text and document structure.

+#### Q: Is it possible to add multiple tagged images to the same PDF document using similar techniques?

+A: Yes, you can add multiple tagged images to the same PDF document using similar techniques.
+You would create additional `IllustrationElement` instances for each tagged image and customize their properties as needed.